njblanch/2v2-Soccer/README.md

 ## Citations
 - Kasera, J. (2022, April 12).
 ABS() in C++.
 Scaler Topics. https://www.scaler.com/topics/abs-in-cpp/#
 - Thakur, N. (2019, July 30).
 How to map C++ enums to strings?. tutorialspoint. https://www.tutorialspoint.com/how-to-map-cplusplus-enums-to-strings

-## Grade
-- **Main program complexity and usability:** I believe that my program was sufficiently complex, it uses two of the three concepts from module 1, and it validates user input.
-I spent a lot of time getting the inheritance class relationships to work as intended, and this made it so that I had to rethink a lot of the functionality of the game and do some extensive bugtesting.
-One thing that I could get some points off for with this is that, although I wrote a fair bit of new code and spent a lot of time reorganizing classes to work with inheritance, much of the functionality of the game remained unchanged.
-Because of this, I think that I should get 35 points for the main program complexity and usability.
-- **Testing program:** I unfortunately ran out of time to include a testing program.
-Therefore, I will be getting a 0 for this category.
-- **Is-A or Has-A class relationship:** I made use of two inheritance class relationships, although both were fairly similar.
-They did, however, override different functions.
-I believe that these should total 25 points.
-I also made use of 4 has-a class relationships (SoccerGame has-a FastPlayer, a StrikerPlayer, and a Field, and Field has-a 2D vector of pointers to player objects).
-I believe that the FastPlayer and StrikerPlayer should total 25 points.
-This is because their implementation is very similar.
-Next, I believe that the SoccerGame has-a Field relationship should be 20 points.
-I believe that this class relationship is designed well and used in a way that makes sense.
-Next, I believe that the 2D vector of pointer to player objects should get 5 points, as I do not think it entirely qualifies as a has-a relationship, though I still think it makes good use of the concepts we learned in module 2.
-Overall, I believe that I should get 75 points for this category.
-- **Penalties:** None (hopefully)
-- **Overall:** 35 + 75 -> 110